s33ke3/Atl4s/README.md

 ----------------------------------Change log.
 Ver 1.7-------------------------------------

---> Implemented .json to optimize the visualization of the logs of the submitted request
+--> Implemented .json to optimize logs visualization of the submitted request

---> Management of flags via Array
+--> Changed management of flags

 --> Added a polling service for sending flags

 --> Generated a file to send "flagsToSubmit"

---> Added the sleep time for sending the group of flags to the game server
+--> Added the sleep time for sending a "group of flags" to the game server

 --> Added sleep time to "SleepServiceSecond" configuration file